 Original photo courtesy Unsplash

-I recently joined a campaign with Skechers in support of the American Cancer Society and Breast Cancer Awareness to share what motivates us to run and move.
-It got me thinking about deeper motivations beyond the physical aspects of fitness, the resilient people I have trained, and my family and relatives who are struggling with chronic health problems.
+I recently started thinking about why I exercise and it got me thinking about deeper motivations beyond the physical aspects of fitness, the resilient people I have trained, and my family and relatives who are struggling with chronic health problems.

 When it all comes down to the wire, what keeps people moving?
 When moving gets hard and just waking up every day seems difficult, some people still manage to scrape together the courage to stay active day after day.
 What keeps me moving through stress, pain, life chaos and health uncertainties?
 A common theme in all of this is being grateful.